Past

 PARK Study

-The Druid Hill PARK survey will inform the DOT plan by looking at two neighborhoods that border the park and studying what it means for individuals in these communities to have access to Druid HIll Park.
-In addition, it will inform who in the community either uses or doesn’t use the park and provide individuals the opportunity to give feedback about the relationship between the park and the neighborhoods.
+The Druid Hill PARK survey looked at two neighborhoods that border the park and studying what it means for individuals in these communities to have access to Druid Hill Park.
+In addition, it informs who in the community either uses or doesn’t use the park and provided individuals the opportunity to give feedback about the relationship between the park and the neighborhoods.

 Complete Streets

-TAP Druid Hill is working with Baltimore City Department of Transportation to ensure that all residents have a chance to contribute to the forthcoming “Druid Park Lake Drive Complete Streets” design effort.
-The study will address park access around the entire park, including Druid Park Lake Drive, Auchentoroly Terrace, Reisterstown Road, and Druid Park Drive.
-The study could begin as soon as fall 2019.
+TAP Druid Hill has worked with Baltimore City Department of Transportation to ensure that all residents have had a chance to contribute to the forthcoming “Druid Park Lake Drive Complete Streets” design effort.
+The study addresses park access around the entire park, including Druid Park Lake Drive, Auchentoroly Terrace, Reisterstown Road, and Druid Park Drive.

 Stakeholders & Supporters